 - Keep sautéing until the onions begin to caramelize and then carefully add the whiskey to deglaze.
 Scrape the bottom of the pot but be careful since the alcohol might ignite — it will subside once burned off.

 - While the whiskey is cooking down add the sugar, Rotel, tomato paste, beef stock, chopped rosemary, bay leaves, and a pinch of salt and a grind of black pepper.
+Add the short ribs back to the pot.

 - Cover the pot and lower the heat to a simmer.
 Let it braise on the stovetop for 30 minutes and then place in the hot oven for 1 hour.